Roman Honey Cakes Recipe

-If ever you were itching for a chance to use Spelt Flour, here you go.
+If ever you were itching for a chance to use spelt flour, here you go.
 It's more authentic in this recipe: it's what the Romans would have used.
 But if you only have white flour, use that and don't sweat it: the Romans would have sold their grandmother to have a flour as white as ours is today.

-Estimated Cooking Time: 60 minutes Cooking at: 170 C / Gas Mark 3 / 325 F
+Cooking Temperature 170 C / 325 F / Gas Mark 3

-Start your oven heating.
+- Start your oven heating.
 Grease and line a cake tin.

-Beat eggs well, get lots of air bubbles in.
+- Beat eggs well, get lots of air bubbles in.
 Use an electric mixer or blender if you have one.

-Pour in honey a little at a time.
+- Pour in honey a little at a time.
 The mixture will thicken.

-Sift the flour, then fold it in gently (you want to keep all the air you've worked into this.)
+- Sift the flour, then fold it in gently (you want to keep all the air you've worked into this.)

-Pour into prepared cake tin and bake in oven.
+- Pour into prepared cake tin and bake in oven.

-Check after 45 minutes.
+- Check after 45 minutes.
 Don't open oven door much before then or the cake may fall.
 The cake will be a dark brown from the honey.
 Should be done by 55 minutes.
 A toothpick should come out clean.

-Remove from oven, let cool for 10 minutes in tin, then remove from tin and place on a rack to cool a bit.
+- Remove from oven, let cool for 10 minutes in tin, then remove from tin and place on a rack to cool a bit.

-Best served warm, with honey drizzled on it.
+- Best served warm, with honey drizzled on it.

 The honey needs to be liquid honey.